 Many of the risks that arise during post-hospital recovery can be reduced or eliminated by hiring a professional in-home aide who is trained and experienced in providing post-hospital care to people who need support.

-In-home aides can help with daily living tasks that could cause further injury to a patient who has just gotten out of surgery or is recovering from injuries due to a car accident.
+In-home caregivers can help with daily living tasks that could cause further injury to a patient who was recently discharged or is recovering from injuries due to a car accident.
 Many people do not adequately follow the directions of the hospital after they return home due to a lack of care and support.
-Feeding pets, preparing a meal, buying groceries – all of these activities could potentially cause and injury and require readmission.
-With the help of a home care aide, these activities can be taken care of without adding risk to the patient.
+Feeding pets, preparing a meal, buying groceries – all of these simple activities can potentially cause an injury and require readmission.
+With the help of in-home caregivers, these activities can be taken care of without adding risk to the patient.

 After returning home from a hospital stay, patients may find it difficult to remember when to take medications, how the medications should be administered and what the proper dosages are, or to get prescriptions refilled.
-In-home care can ensure that medications are taken responsibly and on-time — they can also monitor any side-effects that may occur so that a doctor can be notified.
+In-home care provides medication reminders so medications are taken responsibly and on-time; caregivers can also monitor any side-effects that may occur so that a doctor can be notified.

-Continuous care and monitoring by experienced home care specialists help identify problems faster and alerts the patient and medical professionals to concerns that could cause readmission if not addressed early enough during the recovery process.
+Continuous care and monitoring by experienced in-home caregivers help identify problems faster and can alert the patient and medical professionals of concerns that could cause readmission if not addressed early enough during the recovery process.

-Along with the safety value that in-home care provides, it also allows patients to recover in their own comfortable environments where they aren’t constantly interrupted by noise outside the hospital rooms and nurses checking in on them.
-Comfort alone can help people relax and recover a little faster — these are just some of the many benefits that home care provides to patients recovering after a hospital stay.
+Along with the safety value that in-home care provides, home care also allows patients to recover in their own comfortable environments where they aren’t constantly interrupted by noise outside the hospital rooms and nurses checking in on them.
+Comfort alone can help people relax and recover a little faster; and these are just some of the many benefits that home care provides to patients recovering after a hospital stay.